goact/yourfertility/goact-api/4-UserHealthInformation.md

 }
 ```

-### Example Response 2 if user hasn't have previous health information in goAct database yet.
+### Example Response 2 if user doesn't have previous health information in the goAct database yet.

 ```javascript
 {